MickeyZyk/grav-headless/pages/czbakers/pages/about-us/bakersabout.cz.md

 image_three: kid.jpg
 bakers_paragraph_one: 'Let your creativity shine and your ideas out.
 We will have an abundance of great projects, that will inspire you.
 Help us solve them!!
 Have fun with it!'
 bakers_paragraph_two: 'Are you always thinking of that next wonderful product or are you passionate about creativity, writing or digital design?
 Or you just love sharing your opinion.'
-link_two: /bakerscontact
+link_two: /czbakerscontact
-link_two_text: ' JOIN US'
+link_two_text: 'PŘIPOJ SE K NÁM'
 svg_icons:
     -
         svg: register.svg